-The Corporate Affiliations Historical Data Files (1993-2015) are also available to researchers for downloading.
-Please send your request for access to this data to: email@example.com.
+The access to the Corporate Affiliations Historical Data Files (1993-2015) remain available to researchers for downloading.
+Please send your request for access to this data to: firstname.lastname@example.org.
 Data set field descriptions are also available.

 The Humanities Text Initiative intends to develop the Corpus of Middle English Prose and Verse into an extensive and reliable collection of Middle English electronic texts.
 HTI wants to include in the corpus all editions of Middle English texts used in the MED, and the more recent scholarly editions which in some cases may have superseded them.
 Large scale expansion of the Corpus will not take place until the MED and the HyperBibliography are further advanced, but text conversion continues at a modest rate as time and money permit.